Credit Strong for Business Overview

 Credit Strong for Business Plans and Pricing

-For those wanting a larger account size, there are also two $10,000 account plans.
+For those wanting an even larger account size, there are also two $10,000 account plans.
 In this case, customers can pay a $749 one-time fee and make monthly payments of $400 or pay $149 upfront and $440 per month.
 Once again, these plans have interest rates of 0% and 8.96% respectively — not including the one-time fee.

 Overall, Credit Strong Business is an interesting way for small business owners to build business credit.
 Additionally, once the loan is paid off, entrepreneurs will be able to access the principal amount.
 However, on that note, it’s important that businesses consider the costs associated with Credit Strong’s service as well as ensure that they can afford the monthly payments — especially since late or missed payments could hurt their business credit.
-That said, with the new 0% interest rate plans, it can be easier for customers to know exactly how much they’ll be paying for the service.
+That said, with the newer 0% interest rate plans, it can be easier for customers to know exactly how much they’ll be paying for the service.
 To learn more about Credit Strong Business or to apply, be sure to check out their site.

 Also published on Medium.